 Cataract surgery is the most common surgical procedure performed on adults in the United States.
 The procedure is performed on an outpatient basis, the actual surgery generally takes a half-hour or less, and recovery time is usually only a few days.

 Over the past several years, there have been great advancements in cataract surgery technology.
 Stephenson Eye Associates is proud to be the first practice in Venice to offer patients both high level services and a bladeless cataract surgery experience.
 Dr. Stephenson uses the Lensar Laser Cataract System, which gives her the ability to make more precise incisions in the cornea and lens allowing for a procedure that is truly customized to your eye’s own unique anatomy.

 During cataract surgery, intraocular lenses (IOLs) are used to replace the clouded natural lenses.
 These artificial lenses are designed to improve vision and are typically made from biocompatible materials like silicone or acrylic.
 There are various types of IOLs available, including monofocal lenses that provide clear vision at a specific distance, multifocal lenses that allow for clear vision at different distances, and toric lenses that correct astigmatism.
 Dr. Stephenson will make the selection of the appropriate lens depending on your specific needs and visual goals.

-Cataracts are removed using small incision surgery known as phacoemulsification.
-After an application of anesthetic eye drops, an incision of 1.8 to 2.7 millimeters in length is created where the cornea (the clear domed structure on the front of the eye) and the white part of the eye known as the sclera meet.
-The cataract is broken into many small pieces using an ultrasonic device or a laser and removed from the eye.
+Cataracts are removed using no needle, small incision surgery known as phacoemulsification.
+After application of anesthetic eyedrops an incision of 1.8 to 2.7 millimeters in length is then created where the cornea, the clear domed structure on the front of the eye, and the white part of the eye, known as the sclera meet.
+The cataract is broken into many small pieces using an ultrasonic device and simultaneously removed from the eye.